The Arsenal manager responded to his Chelsea counterpart's jibes in the best way possible with a stinging retort and a thrilling win over Liverpool

 Arsenal have nothing to lose in their two games against Bayern and their focus this season should be purely on the two domestic competitions they have a great chance of winning.

-I don’t think Arsenal will win the league - City and Chelsea are too strong - so the FA Cup represents their best chance of ending that nine-year drought.
+It's unlikely Arsenal will win the league - City and Chelsea are too strong - so the FA Cup represents their best chance of ending that nine-year drought.

 But when it looked like it could all crumble as Wenger looked to pick up the squad following a crushing defeat and found himself under a barrage of abuse from Mourinho, the Frenchman found the answer.